Data model

 deleted_at timestamp Date of deletion

-The export of the data model references the application services attached to an application module.
+The export of the data model lists application services linked with an application module.

-In the application, an application service can be attached to an application module from these two objects.
+In the app, an application service can be linked to an application module from these two objects.

 Champ Type Description